 on and I’ll add more during the coming weeks.

-Of course, the first activity to consider is the cooking school at Hamanassett Bed & Breakfast. click here for our schedule.
+Of course, the first activity to consider is the cooking school at Hamanassett Bed & Breakfast.
+We offer classes throughout the year. click here for our schedule.

 Bundle up and enjoy a horseback ride through the counryside that Andrew Wyeth made famous in his paintings.

 Stables in West Chester, Pa. offers hacks through

 the country side of Chester County, Pa.
 For